Cuberick-Orion/CIRR/README.md

 <details>
   <summary>Click to see news</summary>

   - **Aug.
+2021**: We have updated our test-split server to include the Recall_Subset evaluation.
+  - **Aug.
 2021**: We have opened our test-split evaluation server.
   - **Aug.
 2021**: We are releasing our dataset and code for the project.